The Chris Daniels Early Career Grant

 · health reasons

-- The applicant must agree to advertising the Challenger Society (logo display/banner and flyers will be provided by the society) at the event.
+- The applicant must agree to advertise the Challenger Society (logo display/banner and flyers will be provided by the society) at the event.

 - The applicant must provide a report of the event at its completion, to be published by the Challenger Society blog within 2 months of the event.